RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 This research successfully demonstrated that modern deep reinforcement learning algorithms achieve significant, quantifiable improvements over basic approaches in simulated robot locomotion.
 The comparative study between REINFORCE and TD3 revealed:

-1. **Performance Gap**: TD3 achieved approximately 15× higher returns than enhanced REINFORCE
+1. TD3 achieved 10 to 15 times higher returns than enhanced REINFORCE.
-2. **Learning Efficiency**: TD3 converged to stable walking within 200,000 timesteps while REINFORCE failed to achieve locomotion
+2. TD3 converged to stable walking within 200,000 timesteps while REINFORCE failed to achieve locomotion.
-3. **Stability**: TD3 exhibited lower variance and more consistent performance across trials
+3. TD3 exhibited lower variance and more consistent performance across trials.
-4. **Practical Viability**: Only TD3 produced policies suitable for deployment
+4. Only TD3 produced policies suitable for deployment.

 ### 6.2 Contributions to Knowledge

 The project makes several contributions:
-- **Empirical Validation**: Quantified performance improvements achievable through algorithmic advances
+- Quantified performance improvements achievable through algorithmic advances.
-- **Implementation Framework**: Developed extensible, object-oriented pipeline for DRL research
+- Developed an extensible, object-oriented pipeline for DRL research.
-- **Methodological Insights**: Demonstrated importance of training loop harmonization for fair comparisons
+- Developed an A/B evaluation framework, harmonising policies with differing training requirements.
-- **Future Directions**: Identified Decision Transformers as promising next generation approach
+- Identified Decision Transformers as promising next generation approach.

 ### 6.3 Answering the Research Question

-The research conclusively answers the central question: **Yes, practical implementation of modern reinforcement learning research achieves simulated robot locomotion with both quantifiable and perceivable improvements over basic approaches.** The improvements are not marginal but transformative, enabling successful locomotion where basic methods fail entirely.
+The practical implementation of modern reinforcement learning research achieves simulated robot locomotion with both quantifiable and perceivable improvements over basic approaches.
+The improvements are not marginal but transformative, enabling successful locomotion where basic methods fail entirely.

 ### 6.4 Implications for Practice

 For researchers and practitioners in robotics and reinforcement learning:
-- Investment in modern algorithms yields substantial returns in performance
+- Investment in modern algorithms yields substantial returns in performance.
-- The additional implementation complexity of TD3 over REINFORCE is justified by results
+- The additional implementation complexity of TD3 over REINFORCE is justified by results.
-- Future systems should consider transformer-based approaches for further efficiency gains
+- Future systems should consider transformer-based approaches for further efficiency gains.

 ### 6.5 Limitations and Future Research

 While successful, this work has limitations that suggest future research directions:
-- Extension to more complex locomotion tasks and environments
+- Extension to more complex locomotion tasks and environments.
+- Gradient management during extended training tasks.
-- Investigation of sim-to-real transfer strategies
+- Investigation of sim-to-real transfer strategies.
-- Comprehensive hyperparameter optimization
-- Implementation and evaluation of Decision Transformers
+- Implementation and evaluation of Decision Transformers.
-- Development of hybrid online-offline learning approaches

 ### 6.6 Final Remarks

-The evolution from REINFORCE to TD3 to Decision Transformers exemplifies the rapid progress in deep reinforcement learning for robotics.
-This research demonstrates that theoretical advances translate to practical improvements, bringing us closer to robust, deployable locomotion controllers for real-world applications.
+The evolution from REINFORCE to TD3 to Decision Transformers exemplifies the progress in deep reinforcement learning for robotics.
+This research demonstrates that theoretical advances translate to practical improvements.
 As the field continues to advance, the integration of modern architectures like transformers with domain-specific knowledge promises even more dramatic improvements in the future.

 The extensible framework developed in this project provides a foundation for continued research, enabling rapid prototyping and evaluation of new algorithms.
-As we move toward unified frameworks capable of perception, planning, and control, the lessons learned from this comparative study will inform the development of next-generation robotic systems.
+As frameworks move toward unified frameworks capable of perception, planning, and control, the lessons learned from this comparative study will inform the practical implementation of advanced locomotion modelling.

 ## References